-- Krzysztof Pater (PL-III), Vice-President of the EESC for Budget, highlighted the budgetary pressure that the EESC had to cope with since the mid-term review of the MFF in 2024.
-He noted some recent successes, such as: indexation of members' allowances, highest level of execution of the EESC budget in a decade, structural review of the financial impact of the EESC's standing bodies, measures to control expenses on advisors.
-He acknowledged members and staff for their support.
+- Krzysztof Pater (PL-III), Vice-President of the EESC for Budget, highlighted the budgetary pressure that the EESC had had to cope with since the mid-term review of the MFF in 2024.
+He noted some recent successes, such as: the indexation of members’ allowances, the highest level of execution of the EESC budget in a decade, the structural review of the financial impact of the EESC’s standing bodies, and measures to control expenses on advisors.
+He acknowledged the members and staff for their support.

-- Aurel Laurențiu Plosceanu (RO-I), Vice-President of the EESC for Communication, noted the following successes: 50% increase in followers on social media, an audio-visual professional studio, new logo, new visual identity, the Civil Society Week, the initiative Your Europe Your Say, the opening of the Citizens' Auditorium, and liaising with personalities and political figures from candidate countries.
-He concluded expressing gratitude to Mr Röpke, members and staff.
+- Aurel Laurențiu Plosceanu (RO-I), Vice-President of the EESC for Communication, noted the following successes: a 50% increase in followers on social media, an audio-visual professional studio, a new logo, a new visual identity, the Civil Society Week, the initiative Your Europe Your Say, the opening of the Citizens’ Auditorium, and liaising with key figures and politicians from the candidate countries.
+He concluded by expressing gratitude to Mr Röpke, the members and staff.

-In the next session, 'From vision to delivery: the administration's contribution', Isabel Le Gallo Flores, EESC Secretary-General, thanked the president and members for their collaboration, commitment, courage and vision.
-Mr Röpke's presidency had been a model of partnership between political and administrative levels, leading to innovation, relevance and outreach.
-She stressed the EU must act swiftly while staying rooted in its founding values, and confirmed the EESC’s full commitment.
-The secretary general highlighted initiatives such as an internal competition, a structural dialogue with the staff, the Women's Forum, strategic seminars, and a pilot project to measure EESC's impact.
-The EESC is now an importer of talent and that staff satisfaction had increased.
-The EESC has worked with one overarching goal: to make the EESC a model of innovation, collaboration and delivery.
+In the next session, From vision to delivery: the administration's contribution, Isabelle Le Galo Flores, the EESC Secretary-General, thanked the president and the members for their collaboration, commitment, courage and vision.
+Mr Röpke's presidency had been a model of partnership between the political and administrative levels, leading to innovation, relevance and outreach.
+She stressed that the EU had to act swiftly while staying rooted in its founding values, and confirmed the EESC’s full commitment.
+The secretary-general highlighted initiatives such as an internal competition, a structural dialogue with the staff, the Women’s Forum, strategic seminars, and a pilot project to measure the EESC’s impact.
+The EESC was now an importer of talent and staff satisfaction had increased.
+The EESC had worked with one overarching goal: to make the EESC a model of innovation, collaboration and delivery.
 She underlined resilience, professionalism and passion as the engines of progress, and closed by thanking President Röpke on behalf of the administration.

-The next session, 'Civil Society at the Heart of Europe’s Institutions' started with two video messages.
+The next session, Civil Society at the Heart of Europe’s Institutions started with two video messages.

-- Roberta Metsola, President of the European Parliament, acknowledged the work of the EESC and the cooperation between both institutions, reinforced during President Röpke's mandate.
-She noted, as an example, the Memorandum of Understanding between for institutions ahead of the European elections.
-She stated that she would miss the spirit of cooperation and compromise during Mr Röpke's presidency, and showed confidence that this would continue under the incoming presidency.
+- Roberta Metsola, President of the European Parliament, acknowledged the work of the EESC and the cooperation between the two institutions, reinforced during President Röpke's mandate.
+She noted, as an example, the Memorandum of Understanding between the institutions ahead of the European elections.
+She said that she would miss the spirit of cooperation and compromise that had underpinned Mr Röpke’s presidency, and expressed confidence that this would continue under the incoming presidency.

 - António Costa, President of the European Council, praised President Röpke for strengthening the EESC’s role in the EU architecture, defending democracy, building global partnerships and reinforcing the EU’s legitimacy with civil society.